trolog5369/brocodejava/Week5/day05/readme.md

 🏁 Reflection
 Today was the moment polymorphism stopped being theory.
-You finally saw how a single parent type can manage different behaviors.
+I finally saw how a single parent type can manage different behaviors.